kdheepak/blog/content/36-unicode-cheat-sheet.md

 Out[15]: ['🤦', '🏼', '\u200d', '♂', '️']
 ```

-Indexing into the code points may not be useful in practice.
-More often, we are interested in indexing into the byte string representation or
+However, in practice, indexing into a string may not be what we want or may not be useful in practice.
+More often, we are either interested in:

+1) indexing into the byte string representation or
-interested in indexing into the graphemes.
+2) indexing into the graphemes.

 We can use the `s.encode('utf-8')` function to get a Python byte string representation of the Python unicode string in `s`.